INTERMAGNET/imag-tech-man/appendices/includes/dataformats/imagcdfformat.rst

 ImagCDF Global Attributes (V1.30)
 """""""""""""""""""""""""""""""""

-There are no changes to the global attributes in the format since version 1.20.
+There are no changes to the global attributes in the format since version 1.20, except that the "FormatVersion" global attribute should be set to "1.30".
 See the global attributes documentation for :ref:`version 1.20<app_cdf_v1_20_gattr>`.

 .. _app_cdf_v1_30_vattr: